cs1302uga/cs1302-ce14/README.md

    $ git checkout -b genericize
    ```

-1. Confirm that you are on the new branch using `git status` and/or
+1. Confirm that you are on the desired branch using `git status` and/or
    `git branch`.

 1. Rewrite and document the `checkNull` method so that it only
    accepts references that are either all the same type or all